teaching-js/js-primer/content/async.md

 JS was created to be the language that allowed for interactive web pages.
 It would allow developers to define how their page would react to things.

 At the core of this came a issue, the things the code would react to would be **asynchronous**, that is to say a user might click on something right now or in a second or in two hours, we don't know.
+And furthermore we don't know what order in which a user will do things.
+What will they click on first, what will they type?

 As a result JS evolved various constructs to allow users to write code that only ran when triggered by a certain event.
 We touched on some of this with the DOM, and how it handles Events propagating in the browser, but we'll need to go deeper to talk about I/O more broadly, and asynchronous JavaScript.

-Lets start by looking at Events

 ## Resource interactions

+A good place to start is with how js evolved to handle resource interactions.

 Back when we had Ye Oldè Internets every time you needed more data from a server you would have to reload the entire page or redirect to a new page.